 5 Ways To Help Get Rid Of Dog Gas

-The Honest Kitchen makes a great digestion supplement for cats and dogs called Perfect Form that can help with the transition to a new food and lessen any smelly byproducts.
+The Honest Kitchen makes a great digestion supplement for cats and dogs called Perfect Form.
+Perfect Form has herbs like slippery elm, fennel, and plantain to help soothe and protect the GI tract and reduce loose stools and gas from environmental stress, dietary indiscretion, or transitioning to a new diet.

 If the problem continues or doesn’t seem to resolve with medication, Nascimento points out that it might sometimes be necessary to change your pet’s diet.
 Some dogs might be allergic to an ingredient in the food you’re feeding, or you might need to switch to a higher-quality food that doesn’t contain fillers or is lower in carbohydrates or fat.
 “It is important to avoid garlic, onions, soybeans, dairy products, and any ingredients that can be toxic to your pet,” Nascimento says.
 “It’s also a good idea to walk your dog 30 minutes after each meal, as this can help with digestion and the elimination of gases.”